EpistasisLab/KRAGEN/readme.md

 #### 3. Run docker workflow and prime the Weaviate database

-You will go through the Docker workflow by running
+Open the terminal and deploy the Docker Weaviate server in the background by running the function

+`docker-compose -f docker-compose-weaviate.yml up -d`

+You will then run the setup bash file targeting your data (we are using test.csv as an example).
+This will go through multiple steps ensuring that your knowledge graph data dump is properly formatted, vectorized, and uploaded to your local Weaviate Dockerized server.

 `./kragen-setup.sh test.csv`

-Follow the format of test.csv and upload your own dataset.
+Please follow the format of test.csv and upload your own dataset.
 To generate our test.csv, we use the publicly accesible knowledge graph AlzKB (https://alzkb.ai/) as our resource.
 We have a Jupyter notebook in src/extract_data.ipynb to check out how we generated the csv using the public knowledge graph.

 #### 4. Boot up KRAGEN!

-Run the following to load the visualization tool on localhost:8080
+Run the following to view the KRAGEN visualization tool on localhost:3000

 `./kragen-gui.sh`